Kshukla10/ai201-project5-mixtape-starter/submission.md

-`ListeningEvent.listened_at` values come back as naive datetimes from SQLite while `cutoff` was timezone-aware, causing a `TypeError` on direct Python comparison), but verified with a 48-hour-old test event that the underlying SQL-level filter still excluded genuinely old events correctly — so the naive/aware mismatch, while real, wasn't causing incorrect results here.
+`ListeningEvent.listened_at` values come back as naive datetimes from SQLite while `cutoff` was timezone-aware, causing a `TypeError` on direct Python comparison), but verified with a 48-hour-old test event that the underlying SQL-level filter still excluded genuinely old events correctly, so the naive/aware mismatch, while real, wasn't causing incorrect results here.
 Isolated the actual root cause by testing the specific 23-hour-ago boundary case: an event within the rolling 24-hour window but on the previous calendar day was incorrectly included.